huggingface/blog/quanto-introduction.md

 Also, although they are based on the same design principles, they are unfortunately often incompatible with one another.

-Today, we are excited to introduce [quanto](https://github.com/huggingface/optimum-quanto), a pytorch quantization backend for [Optimum](https://huggingface.co/docs/optimum/index).
+Today, we are excited to introduce [quanto](https://github.com/huggingface/optimum-quanto), a PyTorch quantization backend for [Optimum](https://huggingface.co/docs/optimum/index).

 It has been designed with versatility and simplicity in mind: